cmaureir/progra-alma/lectures/week5/lecture20.rst

         if x == 4 : print x , y ; x , y = y , x

-  * Immediately before the open parenthesis that starts the argument list of a function call:
+  * Immediately before an open parenthesis that starts the argument list of a function call:

     Correct::